pivotal/docs-tap/scc/git-auth.md

     >**Note:** Keys of type SHA-1/RSA are recently deprecated by GitHub.

-1. Gather public keys from the provider, for example, Github:
+1. Gather public keys from the provider, for example, GitHub:

     ```bash
     ssh-keyscan github.com > ./known_hosts